thomasgillanscott/oneconsultation-docs/clients.md

-# Microsoft Lync & Skype for Business Client Compatability
+# Microsoft Teams and Skype for Business Client Compatability

-OneConsultation has been designed to work with nearly every type of Lync or Skype for Business environment.
+OneConsultation has been designed to work with Microsoft Teams and Skype for Business.
+On-prem, hybrid and Office 365 versions of Skype for Business are supported

 ## Environment Support
 ---